On Gauge-Invariant Entire-Function Regulators and UV Finiteness in NonLocal Quantum Field Theory: Paley--Wiener bounds and Non locality

-The relation between entire-function regulators in momentum space and quasi-locality in position space can be formulated more precisely in terms of Paley--Wiener--type theorems~\cite{PaleyWiener1934, HormanderPW, SteinWeiss}.
-In flat space, acting on a scalar field, we have:
+The relation between entire function regulators in momentum space and quasi locality in position space can be formulated more precisely in terms of Paley--Wiener--type theorems~\cite{PaleyWiener1934, HormanderPW, SteinWeiss} where in flat space, acting on a scalar field, we have: